rossenburgg/24Matters/24Matters/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
-3. Copy `.env.example` to `.env` and fill in your MongoDB URL and session secret.
+3. Copy `.env.example` to `.env` and configure your environment.
-4. Run the application using `npm start`.
+4. Start the application with `npm start`.
-5. Navigate to `http://localhost:3000` in your web browser.
+5. Navigate to `http://localhost:3000` to access the platform.

 ### License